evenbrenden/SampleScanner/README.md

  - Clipping detection at sample time
  - 100% Python to enable cross-platform compatibility
  - Has been known to work in Windows, Mac OS and Linux
+ - Currently 32-bit recording only (must be supported by audio interface)

 ## Installation